 Armed Forces Medical Negligence Claims Guide – How Much Compensation Can I Claim?

-By Daniel Pritchard.
-Last Updated 27th July 2021.
+By Cat Soong.
+Last Updated 12th April 2022.
 This is our guide to armed forces medical negligence claims.
 In it, we look at military medical negligence and suing the military for negligence.
-In other words, how to make a claim for compensation.
+In other words, how to claim for compensation.

 On this page, you will find a full guide to the legal process of making a compensation claim for cases of armed forces medical negligence.
 If you have suffered due to clinical negligence on the part of a military doctor, you probably already know that you can make a compensation claim through the Armed Forces Compensation Scheme (AFCS).
 What you may not know, is that you can also make a personal injury claim directly against the armed forces, which could result in a higher amount of damages being awarded.
 This guide covers the second option, a privately pursued claim.